 Call for Proposals

-This Unit welcomes individual papers, paper sessions, and roundtable proposals related to the group's mission, including but not limited to the themes described below.
-We encourage the submission of pre-arranged sessions, including and especially sessions with innovative formats and modes of presentation.
-Please note that our Unit typically holds sessions that last 90-minutes.
+This Unit welcomes individual papers, paper sessions, and roundtable proposals related to the group's mission.
+We strongly encourage the submission of pre-arranged sessions, including and especially sessions with innovative formats and modes of presentation.
+Proposals for individual papers are most likely to be accepted if proposed in relation to one of the themes listed below, due to the higher probability that they might complement other individual submissions.
+Please note that our Unit typically holds sessions that last 90 minutes.

 Statement of Purpose

 Steering Committee Members

 Deonnie Moodie, University of Oklahoma1/1/2022 - 12/31/2027

 Bethany Moreton, Dartmouth College1/1/2017 - 12/31/2022

 Devin Singh, Dartmouth College1/1/2019 - 12/31/2024